Outcome-Constrained Large Language Models for Countering Hate Speech: Limitations

 \section{Limitations}

-The outcome classifiers are not perfect as the texts of hate comments and replies only partially contribute to the conversation outcome.
-Other influencing factors include the contexts of the conversation and users' positions and identities.
-This work focuses on methods to integrate conversation outcomes as controllers and, therefore doesn't emphasize the accuracy of outcome classifiers.
-Future work will explore more accurate classifiers and their guiding effect in text generations.
-The outcome classifiers are based on Reddit conversation data, which may not apply to other CS to HS.
-More experiments with different data and LLMs are to be done to understand communication patterns across platforms and the guiding effect of cross-domain data.
-The models developed may not be directly applicable to the generation of counterspeech to online hate.
-Instead, they could serve as valuable tools to facilitate the ideation process and help NGO professionals in crafting counterspeech.
-Human judgments are crucial in assessing the suitability and appropriateness of replies to hate speech.
+The conversation outcome classifiers are not perfect, as the texts of hate comments and replies only partially contribute to the conversation outcomes.
+Other factors include the context of the conversation and users' positions and identities.
+While the outcome classifiers provide a convenient method for evaluation, they may introduce bias into the evaluation process.
+Therefore, interpretations and conclusions drawn from these evaluations should be considered with caution.
+Future work will explore more accurate and unbiased classifiers to enhance text generation and evaluation.
+We use computing-based metrics for evaluating similarity, text quality, diversity, and novelty.
+Although these metrics are widely used, they may present bias.
+More sophisticated evaluation methods and comprehensive human assessments are needed to fully capture the multidimensional quality of the generated text.
+Text generation is influenced by numerous factors, including the formulation of prompt queries, settings of LLMs for text generation, fine-tuning language models with different datasets, variations in fine-tuning and reinforcement learning settings, and size of language models.
+Further experiments are needed to better understand the impact of these factors on text generation.
+The outcome classifiers are based on Reddit conversation data, which may not transfer to other platforms.
+Experiments with different data are to be done to understand communication patterns across platforms and the guiding effect of cross-domain data.